 1 Results are presented net of actual fees until December 31, 2005; from January 1, 2006 through the present, net composite results are presented net of highest fee.
 Quarter and YTD returns not annualized.
 Lifetime benchmark performance is not examined.

-2 The information provided is supplemental and complements the MAP Global Balanced Composite presentation.
+2 The information provided is supplemental and complements the MAP Global Balanced Composite Annual Disclosure Presentation.
 3 Descriptive statistics derived from holdings based on the aggregate of individual portfolios in the composite.
 Holdings of individual client portfolios in the composite may differ, sometimes significantly, from those shown.
 4 Based on the annualized monthly returns of the aggregated holdings of all the client portfolios invested according to the Global Balanced strategy since inception.
 Only portfolios that were managed by Managed Asset Portfolios for an entire month are included in the performance calculation of that month.
-5 Based on the cumulative performance for the current Benchmark's (50% MSCI ACWI/50% Merrill Lynch U.S. Corporate A-AAA Rated 1-3 Years Total Return Index, rebalanced monthly) 53 positive quarters and 22 negative quarters between the October 31, 2001 and June 30, 2020 period.
+5 Based on the cumulative performance for the current Benchmark's (50% MSCI ACWI/50% Merrill Lynch U.S. Corporate A-AAA Rated 1-3 Years Total Return Index, rebalanced monthly) 54 positive quarters and 22 negative quarters between the October 31, 2001 and September 30, 2020 period.

 All investments are subject to risk, including the loss of principal.